 When most people think about ultrasound, the only thing that pops into mind is the pregnancy exam.
 In fact ultrasound is a very versatile tool and is commonly used in many different types of clinical settings.

-Ultrasound is an imaging modality that emits very high frequency sound waves from the transducer and analyzes the reflected energy to create a real time image.
+Ultrasound is an imaging modality that emits very high frequency sound waves from the transducer and analyzes the reflected energy bouncing back to the transducer, to create a real-time image.
 Based on their properties, including the mass and molecular spacing and the compressibility of the materials, different materials will reflect the sound differently; in this way, ultrasound is particularly effective at detecting areas in which there is a change in density between tissues, ie, the boundaries between tissues.
 Bats use the same type of technique to find bugs at night.

-In the beginning, ultrasound may be difficult for you to interpret, but impress your residents by using the correct terminology to describe structures: hypoechoic or sonolucent for dark areas (cysts, vessel lumens), and hyperechoic or sonogenic for bright areas (bone, solid organs).
+In the beginning, ultrasound may be difficult for you to interpret, but use the correct terminology to describe structures: hypoechoic, echopenic, or sonolucent for dark areas (cysts, vessel lumens), and hyperechoic, echogenic, or sonogenic for bright areas (bone, solid organs).

 Sonography can also employ the Doppler effect (we told you - you need that pre-med physics!) to measure whether flow is moving away from or towards the probe, and assess the velocity of the blood.
-This can distinguish a blood vessel from surrounding tissue, and an artery from an adjacent vein, and is particularly helpful in situations such as line placement.
+This can distinguish a blood vessel from surrounding tissue, an artery from an adjacent vein, and may detect asymmetries of flow, and is particularly helpful in situations such as line placement.

-Ultrasound is safe for almost all patients (how often can you say this?!?) as it operates on sound waves and thus emits no radiation.
-It does not require a patient to be “healthy” or stable enough to be sent down to a scanner (although there are some advantages to going down to the US Section, and like the AP chest, the portable US should only be requested for sound medical reasons, not patient convenience/preference), or to be able to hold absolutely still.
-There is no preparation or contrast needed (except the hydration and full bladder preferred for abdominal/pelvic ultrasound) and the machine itself is easy to use.
+Ultrasound is safe for almost all patients as it operates on sound waves and thus emits no radiation.
+It does not require a patient to be “healthy” or stable enough to hold absolutely still nor to be sent down to a scanner (although there are some advantages to going down to the US Section, and like the AP chest, the portable US should only be requested for sound medical reasons, not patient convenience/preference).
+There is no preparation or contrast needed (except the hydration and full bladder preferred for transabdominal/pelvic ultrasound) and the machine itself is easy to use.
 It is also one of the less expensive imaging modalities, both in terms of basic equipment and patient charges.
 Ultrasound rooms can be small and require no special shielding, and only minimal extra supplies.
-All of these qualities can make ultrasound a great first-line option, whether to expedite emergency care or to obviate the need for a more expensive imaging test.
+All of these qualities can make ultrasound a great first-line option, whether to expedite emergency care, expand medical services in an underserved area, or to obviate the need for a more expensive imaging test.
 Some clinical scenarios in which ultrasound is commonly used include:

 - Echocardiography- this very common test used to detect wall motion abnormalities in the heart is actually a form of ultrasound.
 Done externally it is limited to the acoustic windows between ribs, and by patient subcutaneous fat; the transesophageal approach overcomes these issues but is more invasive, potentially risky, and expensive.